ClaytonTaylor/June2016DemoCode/week2/bootstrap/warm-up.md

         </body>
     </html>
 ```

+#### Exercise 2

-2. Make a 5x5 grid of colored squares using divs and the provided code
+Make a 5x5 grid of colored squares using divs and the provided code

 ```html
     <html>
         <head>